-3.8.3.5.5 SD Card
+4.3.1.5.5 SD Card

 The SD Card screen is used for configuring the microSD card.
 The card status is displayed in the Mount Status row.
-The status is displayed as mounted if the microSD card is installed and not_mounted if the card is not installed.
+The status is displayed as not_mounted if the card is not installed.
+If the card is installed, as mounted is displayed as is the card's capacity and free space.